Duke-GCB/DukeDSClient/docs/GettingAgentAndUserKeys.md

 ####  5. Fill in data for a new agent and click 'SUBMIT'.
 ![Create Agent](images/NewSoftwareAgent.png?raw=true "Create Agent")

-You can use 'DukeDSClient" followed by your name for the Name and Description fields.
+Pick a descriptive name for your software agent as it will be associated with the projects you upload.
-####  6. Click 'CREDENTIALS' you just created.
+####  6. Click 'CREDENTIALS' on the software agent you just created.
 ![Click Agent](images/ClickCredentials.png?raw=true "Click CREDENTIALS")
 ####  7. Click 'COPY CREDENTIALS'.
 ![Key Menu Button](images/CopyCredentials.png?raw=true "Key Menu Button")